FarmogoApp/datascience/README.md

 data to download form:  http://codeandbeer.org/virtual/BigData/Datasets/iris.data to iris/data/raw
 #### some notes
 The file format is .data
+This Dataset has five features which are Petal Length, Petal Width, Sepal Length, Sepal Width and Species Type.

 ## How to create another project
 - Install cookiecutter: ```pip install cookiecutter```